Computation of conformal invariants: Rings with piecewise smooth boundaries

-\nonsec{\bf Polygon in polygon.} In the forth example, we consider the doubly connected domain $G$ between two polygons.
+In the third example, we consider the doubly connected domain $G$ between two polygons.
 We assume that both polygons have $m$ vertices where $m\ge3$.
 We assume that the vertices of the external polygon are the roots of the unity and hence lie on the unit circle $|z|=1$.
 For the inner polygon, we assume that the vertices are the roots of the unity multiplied by $q=0.5$ and thus lie on the circle $|z|=q$ (see Figure~\ref{fig:pg3} for $m=5$).

 The exact value of capacity of the domain is unknown (except for $m=4$ where the capacity can be computed as in the square in square example, which for $q=0.5$, is $10.2340925693681$).
-We use the MATLAB function \verb|annq| with $\alpha=(1+q)/2\in G$, $z_2=0$, and $n=40320$ to compute approximate values for the capacity for several values of $m$.
+We use the MATLAB function \verb|annq| with $\alpha=(1+q)/2\in G$, $z_2=0$, and $n=40320$ to calculate the capacity for several values of $m$.
 The computed capacity is presented in Table~\ref{tab:bsv1}.
 As we can see from the table, as $m$ increases, the capacity approaches the capacity of the annulus $q<|z|<1$ which is $2\pi/\log(1/q)$.
 For $q=0.5$, the capacity of the annulus is $9.064720283654388$.
 For some values of $m$, Table~\ref{tab:bsv1} presents also approximate values of the capacity from~\cite{bsv}.
 The last column in Table~\ref{tab:bsv1} presents the CPU time (in seconds) for our method.